-TSIA2 (Texas Success Initiative Assessment)
+TSI (Texas Success Initiative) Assessment

-Prior to enrollment in a Texas public college or university, most students must take a standardized test called the Texas Success Initiative Assessment (TSIA2).
-The TSIA2 assesses the reading, mathematics, and writing skills that freshmen-level students need to perform effectively as undergraduates in Texas public colleges and universities.
+Prior to enrollment in a Texas public college or university, most students must take a standardized test called the Texas Success Initiative (TSI) assessment.
+The TSI assesses the reading, mathematics, and writing skills that first-year students need to perform effectively as undergraduates in Texas public colleges and universities.
 This assessment may also be required before a student enrolls in a dual credit course offered through the district.
 Achieving certain benchmark scores on this assessment may also waive certain end-of-course assessment requirements in limited circumstances.